merkle-open/webpack-config-plugins/packages/image-config-webpack-plugin/README.md

 }
 ```

-### Changing the fonts file name
+### Changing the image file name

-By default the `image-config-webpack-plugin` adds a md5 hash of the font files content to the file name
+By default the `image-config-webpack-plugin` adds a md5 hash of the image files content to the file name
 to allow [long-term-caching](https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching).

 For example: `static/media/burger.c8ffdeb3.png`